SamarthBhatia/SelfGrowNetworkDefense/status.md

 - Added `lineage_fitness_history` to `HarnessState`.
 - Updated `AdversarialHarness::snapshot_state` to save the `lineage_fitness_history`.
 - Updated `AdversarialHarness::from_state` to load the `lineage_fitness_history`.
+- Created `scripts/run_targeted_mutation_analysis.sh` to compare `Random` and `Targeted` mutation strategies.
+- Updated `lineage_analysis.ipynb` to load and visualize the results of the targeted mutation analysis.

 ### In Progress

 ### Next Up
 - Continue exploring and implementing more sophisticated mutation and crossover strategies.
 - Persist `lineage_fitness_history` in `HarnessState`.
+- Analyze the effectiveness of the new targeted mutation strategy.

 ## Session Log
 ### 2025-10-30 — Session 01